ami-onodera/lost-in-tokyo/README.md

 # Lost in Tokyo
-Website developed in React, showcasing some interesting places in Tokyo.
+Website developed in React, showcasing some interesting places to visit in Tokyo.
 Features include: using components to highlight different text elements, using classes and state to toggle pictures overlay with information on each place.
 <br />
 <br />